environmental-bioinformatics-master/2021_HW4A_Gene-Expression/README.md

 ## STEP 4: Looking at data & prepping input for differential expression analysis:

-You should now have one counts file per sample giving the number of reads in that sample which mapped back to each contig in the reference transcriptome.
-(You may have other information as well, including TPM or contig length.)
-Using these count files as input, write a bash script to count how many contigs in each sample are covered by `> 10000` reads.
-The output should be the name of the file / sample, followed by the number of contigs with readcount `> 10000`.
+You should now have one folder per sample, including a file named `quant.sf` giving a summary of mapping to the reference transcriptome.
+Using these `quant.sf` files as input, write a bash script to count how many contigs in each sample are covered by > 10000 reads.
+The output should be the name of the file / sample, followed by the number of contigs with readcount > 10000.
 (It is fine if the sample name is on a different line from the count of highly-expressed contigs.)
+Hint: keep in mind that while each sample's count file has the same name (`quant.sf`), they are all in folders with their sample names.

 Paste this script below:

 ```
 ```

 Paste the script output below:

 ```
 ```

 Similarly, write a bash script to find the contig in each sample with the greatest number of reads mapping to it.
-The output should be the name of the file / sample, followed by contig name and the number of reads.
+The output should be the name of the sample, followed by contig name and the number of reads.
 (It is fine if the sample name is on a different line from the contig info.)
 Paste this script below:

 ```
 ```

 Paste the script output below:

 ```
 ```